 Start the day with a visit to famed Florence Cathedral.
 It’s best to see it early in the morning when there are fewer tourists around.
 Have a good look around the outside to get a feeling for its incredible scale and dimensions.
 Marvel at Giotto’s bell tower and Brunelleschi’s gravity defying dome.
 Take pictures liberally.

 If you want to go up the dome, make sure you book in advance (it’s mandatory), preferably get an early time, so that you have the rest of the day to explore.
 From up there you’ll see over the rooftops of Florence.
 It’s a stunning view and a great way to start the day.
 You can book on the official site.
+Or join a guided tour, skip the line and learn about the fascinating history of the Duomo.

 PIAZZA DELLA REPUBBLICA & THE PORCELLINO